rikhurd/TBProject/README.md

 This project is mostly for experimenting with new type of turn based game design and challenging myself with gameplay programming.

 Basics of grid based movement is done.

-Keyboard shortcuts:

-WASD - Movement while not in a grid
-F - Interact (teleport while in the right spot)
-QE - Move camera

-On the grid click character to enable pathfinding.
-Left click - Move to the tile if path is found

-Hold left shift and move cursor on the grid paints unwalkable walls on the grid.
-Tap right click to cancel pathfinding.

-UPDATE: Working on adding Gameplay Ability System integration and basic combat abilities.
-Progress at the moment is slow while I also read upon Game Engine Architecture in general.
+Currently doing Gameplay Ability System Implementation and Common UI implementation.